Jennifer Collins, PT, MPA, EdD

 Dr Elgelid is a Certified Feldenkrais Practitioner and Comprehensive Yoga Therapist.
 He is a former editor of the International Feldenkrais Federation research journal and a former board member of the North American Feldenkrais Guild.
 Dr Elgelid is still actively seeing clients that are interested in The Feldenkrais Method or Yoga Therapy.
 Dr Elgelid is an Advisory Board member of the International Association of Yoga Therapists.

-A former Nazareth professor, he has returned to teach in areas such as Soft Tissue Techniques, Health Promotion and Wellness, and a wide array of clinical courses.
+Dr. Elgelid teaches in areas such as Soft Tissue Techniques, Health Promotion and Wellness, and a wide array of clinical courses.
+In addition, Dr. Elgelid is on the faculty at YogaLife Institute in Devon, PA.

 Marcia Miller-Spoto, PT, DC, OCS